 - 1 teaspoon fish sauce

-- 4 – 5 ounces sashimi-grade skinless & boneless yellowtail fillet
+- 4 – 5 sashimi-grade skinless & boneless yellowtail fillet

 - 1 radish (trimmed both ends and thinly sliced)